pytest-dev/pytest-qt/docs/qapplication.rst

 ----------------------------

 It's possible to test custom ``QApplication`` classes, but you need to be careful to avoid multiple app instances in the same test.
-Assuming to defined custom application like below:
+Assuming one defines a custom application like below:

 .. code-block:: python